tenzir/tenzir/web/docs/develop/architecture/actor-model.md

 # Actor Model

-VAST uses the [actor model][dist-prog-actor-model] to structure control flow into individual components.
+Tenzir uses the [actor model][dist-prog-actor-model] to structure control flow into individual components.
 The actor runtime maps the application logic onto OS processes or remote actors in the network.
 The actor model simplifies the design a distributed system because it allows for easier reasoning about